 - Allow the gravy mixture to cool sufficiently before adding the sour cream so that it does not curdle.
 If you're too impatient (like me!), you can temper the sour cream by stirring some of the hot liquid into it.
 Then stir the warmed sour cream mixture into the gravy liquid.

 - Looking to add a little more heat to your sour cream pork chops?
-Try adding some Hungarian hot paprika!
-It can pack quite a punch, though, so start with adding a little and increase until you’re happy with the results.
+Try adding some Hungarian half-sharp paprika, along with the sweet paprika!
+It can pack quite a punch, though, so start with about ¼ teaspoon and increase as desired.

-As with my chicken paprikash recipe, the quick and easy way to serve these pork chops with onions and sour cream is over egg noodles.
+As with my chicken paprikash, the quick and easy weeknight way to serve these pork chops with sour cream and onions is over buttered egg noodles.

 Mmm, my mouth is watering just thinking about this delicious meal...
 I hope these creamy pork chops become your family's new favorite recipe, too!